Adroiti/docs-for-code-review-tools/checkstyle-IllegalTokenText.md

 Checks specified tokens text for matching an illegal pattern from `format` property.

-Default configuration enforces Google Java Style Guide recommendation: For any character that has a special escape sequence, that sequence should be use rather than the corresponding octal (e.g. `\012`) or Unicode (e.g. `\u000a`) escape.
+By default Google Java Style Guide is applied: For any character that has a special escape sequence, that sequence should be used rather than the corresponding octal (e.g. `\012`) or Unicode (e.g. `\u000a`) escape.

-## Examples

-Default configuration:
+## Default configuration

 ```xml
 <module name="IllegalTokenText">